CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 \subsubsection{Effective Step Reduction}

 We evaluate a naive step-truncation baseline by forcing the teacher DLMs to use a similar number of refinement steps as our CDLMs (Table~\ref{tab:ablation-naive-steps}).
 Because decoding is block-wise, the step count must be a multiple of the block factor ($L_g/B{=}8$).
 For Dream, we set the step budget to $48$ and measure GSM8K-CoT (8-shot) as in Table~\ref{tab:main-results-dream}; for LLaDA, we set it to $56$ and measure GSM8K (4-shot) as in Table~\ref{tab:main-results-llada}.
 Naively truncating the step budget, in other words, forcing a non-retrained DLM to finalize multiple tokens per iteration, leads to marked accuracy degradation.
-By contrast, CDLM maintains quality while operating with substantially fewer steps, underscoring that consistency training is necessary for stable multi-token refinement.
+By contrast, CDLM maintains quality at comparable step counts, underscoring that consistency training is necessary for stable multi-token refinement.
 Furthermore, with KV caching, our approach reduces latency by roughly half relative to the naive DLM at comparable iteration counts.